malware-d/blockchain/notesol.md

 function sayHello() public view returns (string memory)
 ```
 and `pure` 👉 you're not even accessing any data.
 This function doesn't even read from the state of the app.

+> ***👉 Remember:***
+>
+> ***1. `private` means it's only callable from other functions inside the contract; `internal` is like `private` but can also be called by contracts that inherit from this one; `external` can only be called outside the contract; and finally `public` can be called anywhere, both internally and externally.***
+>
+> ***2. `view` tells us that by running the function, no data will be saved/changed. `pure` tells us that not only does the function not save any data to the blockchain, but it also doesn't read any data from the blockchain.
+Both of these don't cost any gas to call if they're called externally from outside the contract (but they do cost gas if called internally by another function).***

 ### Keccack256
 Keccack256 is a version of SHA3, built-in Ethereum.
 This hash function only accepts a single input of type `bytes`.